The Trauma Clinic

 EMDR Therapy

-Developed by Dr. Pat Ogden, Sensorimotor Psychotherapy blends somatic (body-based) awareness, attachment theory, and elements of cognitive therapy to help clients process trauma without becoming overwhelmed.
+Developed by Dr. Pat Ogden, Sensorimotor Psychotherapy blends somatic (body-based) awareness, attachment theory, and elements of cognitive therapy to help people process trauma without becoming overwhelmed.

-Rather than focusing only on the story or memory of what happened, Sensorimotor Psychotherapy focuses on:
+Rather than focusing only on the story of what happened, Sensorimotor Psychotherapy focuses on:

 A woman with brown hair sits with her knees pulled up, looking off to the side with a thoughtful expression reflecting on what is happening in her body during somatic psychotherapy.